tinisikumeh/my-projects/README.md

 https://gba.ninja/?autorun=https://tinisikumeh.github.io/CS2261/MusicPlayer.gba
 (If this doesn't work, you can download the gba file and load it into gba.ninja to play the game)

--press enter to turn on the player
+-press enter(will be the return button on laptop) to turn on the player

--press a to turn on music
+-press A (will be button Z on laptop) to turn on music

 -use arrow keys to go through songs